bestia-dev/webpage_hit_counter/README.md

 I choose the asynchronous Tokio client because it matches the Tokio runtime of Actix-web.
 <https://docs.rs/crate/tokio-postgres/0.7.6>
 This is a good moment to create a git repository because we will experiment a little bit with the postgres code.
-I use ssh-agent and ssh-add to store my credentials for Github.
+I use ssh-agent and ssh-add to store my credentials for GitHub.
 We add the tokio-postgres crate to cargo.toml.
 We create a new module for postgres and a new function based on the example that read the hit count from the table.
 We have to add the new module to lib.rs.
 In the actix module we call the function and print the result to the terminal. ok.
 Build it, open it in the browser.
 It works.
 Check the terminal and we see the number 3 that was read from the table.
 Perfect.
 We want this number to show up in the SVG image.
 That is simple, because SVG is just an XML text.
 We will use the new format syntax from Rust edition 2021.